ProgrammableEric/web_development_learning_tracker/React_note.md

 #### `this.props`
 -   Passing a prop by giving an  _attribute_  to a component instance
 -   Accessing a passed-in prop via  `this.props.prop-name`
--   Displaying a prop
 -   Using a prop to make decisions about what to display
 -   Defining an event handler in a component class
 -   Passing an event handler as a prop, notice the naming convention
 -   Receiving a prop event handler and attaching it to an event listener
--   Naming event handlers and event handler attributes according to convention
 -   `this.props.children` returns everything in between the open and close component tag.
 If count more than 1, the return is in array type.
 -   `getDefaultProps` set up default behaviour if no properties are given when rendering the component.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMDAyNjg2NywxOTE2NzA5ODM2XX0=
+eyJoaXN0b3J5IjpbLTgwMjQxNDI3NCwxOTE2NzA5ODM2XX0=
 -->